 It may seem obvious, but starting with a poor quality plasmid stock is asking for trouble.
 I find that plasmid DNA from midi or maxi-preps gives better results since it is generally higher quality and there is more of it, so there is no need to be frugal with the amount you use.
-After the preparing the DNA, check it’s quality using both an agarose gel and a UV spec, if available.
+After preparing the DNA, check its quality using both an agarose gel and a UV spec, if available.
 See my article on determining DNA purity and concentration for more details.
-If the plasmid stock is poor (very low DNA concentration, contaminating RNA, gDNA, protein, salt, phenol, ethanol etc) discard it and make a new one.
-Don’t be tempted continue with the low quality prep – you will likely regret it later.
+If the plasmid stock is poor (very low DNA concentration, contaminating RNA, gDNA, protein, salt, phenol, ethanol, etc) discard it and make a new one.
+Don’t be tempted to continue with the low-quality prep – you will likely regret it later.

 2. Pay Attention to the Digest

 The digest looks easy on paper, but don’t underestimate the importance of good planning and execution in this part of the procedure.
 Here are my general rules of thumb for digests:

 - Use the highest practical reaction volume.
 The digest volume is restricted by the next intended step (e.g. the volume your agarose gel well can hold) but with a higher volume, impurities in the plasmid prep that could inhibit your reaction are diluted more.

 - Always add BSA to the digest.
 Many restriction enzymes require it and those that don’t are not affected by its presence.
 If you always add it, you can’t forget it when you need it.